141 comments

 Yet iOS allows Safari per-site VPN without enterprise MDM, via Apple Configurator profile.

-• varenc a year ago
+• varenc 2 years ago

 The APIs to implement traffic policies on a per-app basis just don’t exist on iOS.
 You can create a VPN connection and have an app manage all network traffic that way, but you can’t associate traffic with specific apps since this would run afoul of their sandbox.
 At least without jailbreaking.

-• newscracker a year ago
+• newscracker 2 years ago

 I came here to ask a similar question, looking for alternatives to Lockdown Privacy on iOS/iPadOS.
 [1] I've been using Lockdown for some years as a local and system firewall to block trackers across all apps, but this company got sold a few years ago and has since been annoyingly and frequently pushing for its paid subscription.
 It also moved some free blocking lists to the paid subscription.